 The Free Application for Federal Student Aid (FAFSA) is the primary application for all federal financial aid programs; no supplementary applications are required.
 Students must apply online.

 The FAFSA is completed each year using the student’s and, as applicable, their spouse's federal income tax data and should also include Monmouth University’s Title IV School Code (002616).
 Where possible, students should utilize the Data Retrieval Tool (DRT) on the FAFSA to import their tax information directly from the IRS’s database into the FAFSA; once income data has been imported no changes to that data should be made.
-Completed FAFSAs may be submitted to the U.S. Department of Education on or after October 1, 2018 for the 2019-20 academic year.
+Completed FAFSAs may be submitted to the U.S. Department of Education on or after October 1, 2019 and before June 30, 2021 for the 2020-21 academic year.

 Generally, the initial offer of financial assistance delineated in the award letter is non-negotiable.
 The financial aid package may, however, be altered as a result of one or more of the following conditions: